Courses-journey/cpp-cherno/README.md

     delete[] buffer;
     ```

-- pointers the selve are just a variable
+- pointers themselves are just a variable

   - and are also stored in memory
   - so we can have a pointer to a pointer and u can go deeper with that